What is Microsoft HoloLens?

 What is Mixed Reality?

 Mixed Reality spans the purely virtual and purely real environments.
-In the context of the building industry and BIM modeling, this is the phase in which digital and real content co-exist, where architectural design collides with reality, and where construction teams transform digital content into physical objects.
+Mixed reality in construction, and in the context of the building industry and BIM modeling, is the phase in which digital and real content co-exist, where architectural design collides with reality, and where construction teams transform digital content into physical objects.
 It helps users efficiently interpret physical and digital information, and the spatial relations between them.

 Reality - Virtuality Continuum, Paul Milgram (1)